-The objective of this report is to provide results from a sensor-triggered canister sample collected on February 27, 2024 at the CM5 - Central Elementary School.
+The objective of this report is to provide results from a sensor-triggered canister sample collected on September 23, 2024, at Central Elementary School.
 The measured concentrations for this single sample were compared to established acute (short-term) health-based reference levels and compared to planned samples collected at the same location.